aspose-barcode/Aspose.BarCode-Documentation/cpp/developer-guide/symbology-generation-specifics/1d-barcodes/codabar-barcodes/_index.md

 ## **Checksum Settings**
 By default, the *Codabar* symbology does not require using an obligatory checksum; however, it supports two checksum calculation algorithms: Mod10 and Mod16 (the most widely used one).
 The pseudocode provided below illustrates how these two checksum standards can be implemented.

-To enable a checksum for this barcode type, it is necessary to initialize the property [*IsChecksumEnabled*](https://reference.aspose.com/barcode/net/aspose.barcode.generation/barcodeparameters/properties/ischecksumenabled) by setting the mode *EnableChecksum.Yes* and define the required checksum algorithm in the [*CodabarChecksumMode*](https://reference.aspose.com/barcode/net/aspose.barcode.generation/codabarparameters/properties/codabarchecksummode) property.
+To enable a checksum for this barcode type, it is necessary to initialize the *IsChecksumEnabled* property by setting the mode *EnableChecksum.Yes* and define the required checksum algorithm in the *CodabarChecksumMode* property.
 By default, the *Mod16* checksum is applied.

 *Codabar* barcode images provided below have been created with different checksum calculation settings.